($1,248) Cost of Moving From Oklahoma to Texas

 - In the last presidential election, Texas voted Republican and Oklahoma voted Republican.

-- During the coldest part of the year, Texas reaches the temperature of 36ºF and Oklahoma gets down to 26ºF.
+- During the coldest part of the year, Texas reaches the temperature of 36ºF while Oklahoma gets down to 26ºF.
+A move to Texas with milder winters offers greater day-to-day convenience, lower costs, and more freedom to explore outdoors.
+It’s a great fit for those who prefer sun over snow and fewer weather-related interruptions.

-- You can expect about thirty-six inches of annual rainfall in Texas versus thirty-nine inches of rainfall in Oklahoma.
+- You can expect only about 36 inches of annual rainfall in Texas and 39 inches of rainfall in Oklahoma.
+Your overall experience with precipitation is unlikely to change much, but how that rain shows up throughout the year can still impact your daily life.

 Comparing the pros of Oklahoma vs. Texas